devdg/new_ets/README.md

 Searching for something specific is as easy as using ```--search <whatever you want>```.

-If you want to check all rulesets, rather than my specialy canned choice, then use ```--all``` but obviously this generates a lot of output.
+If you want to check all rulesets, rather than my canned choice, then use ```--all``` but obviously this generates a lot of output.

 You may want to pipe this into a file or elsewhere.